metashot/awemags/README.md

 the trimmed MSAs are concatenated into a single MSA and the phylogenomic tree is inferred using RAxML.
 Two modes are available for RAxML:
 - default mode: construct a maximum likelihood (ML) tree.
-This mode runs the default RAxML tree search algorithm[^2] and perform multiple searches for the best tree (10 distinct randomized MP trees by default, see the parameter `--raxml_nsearch`).
+This mode runs the default RAxML tree search algorithm[^RAXML_SEARCH] and perform multiple searches for the best tree (10 distinct randomized MP trees by default, see the parameter `--raxml_nsearch`).
 The following RAxML parameters will be used:

   ```bash
   -f d -m PROTGAMMAWAG -N [RAXML_NSEARCH] -p 42
   ```
 - rbs mode: assess the robustness of inference and construct a ML tree.
-This mode runs the rapid bootstrapping full analysis[^3].
+This mode runs the rapid bootstrapping full analysis[^RAXML_BOOTSTRAP].
 The bootstrap convergence criterion or the number of bootstrap searches can be specified with the parameter `--raxml_nboot`.
-The following parameters will be used:
+The following parameters will be
+  used:

   ```bash
   -f a -m PROTGAMMAWAG -N [RAXML_NBOOT] -p 42 -x 43